-Complaint Type Mental Health Medical Surgical Substance Use Disorder Access to Health Care Services 13.5% 4.7% 1.8% Access to Health Care Services 34 of 252 496 of 10,504 1 of 56
+Complaint Type Mental Health Medical/Surgical Substance Use Disorder

+Access to Health Care 18.8% 11.6% 0%

+Services 21 of 112 371 of 3,186 0 of 27

-The metal health complaint ratio is nearly triple that of the medical/surgical ratio.
-However, the fact that there were only 34 total mental health complaints and one substance use disorder complaint, related to Access to Health Care Services, raises credibility issues that prevent concluding the existence of outright disparity from this single observation.
+The mental health complaint ratio is 1.6 times that of the medical/surgical ratio (down from 3 times in the previous report).
+However, the fact that there were only 21 total mental health complaints and zero substance use disorder complaints related to Access to Health Care Services, raises credibility issues that prevent concluding the existence of outright disparity from this single observation.

 Research into network adequacy determination for any service points to in-network (INN) versus out-of-network (OON) provider availability as a significant part of any discussions of network adequacy and ultimately mental health and substance use disorder parity.
 In recognition of this, the Bureau, with input from the health carriers, developed a supplemental data call issued in addition to the call producing the above data.
-This data call was intended to provide information to see if the Bureau could identify significant differentials between medical/surgical provider networks and those of mental health and substance use disorder networks.
+This data call is intended to provide information to see if the Bureau could identify significant differentials between medical/surgical provider networks and those of mental health and substance use disorder networks.

-Carriers were asked to identify, broken out by medical/surgical, mental health, and substance use disorders the number of unique individual or group providers or facilities in-network, in-network and receiving any payment in 2019, out-of-network and receiving payment in 2019, and out-of-network and denied payment for being out-of-network in 2019.
+Carriers were asked to identify, broken out by medical/surgical, mental health, and substance use disorders the number of unique individual or group providers or facilities in-network, in-network and receiving any payment in 2020, out-of-network and receiving payment in 2020, and out-of-network and denied payment for being out-of-network in 2020.

 The data call was based on the logic that potential disparities could be identified if provider networks did not include sufficient numbers of providers for patients to easily access care.
-This is important because the previously collected information only dealt with complaints, which did not provide sufficient information to conclude that networks were disparately inadequate to the point of denying access to care.
+This is important because the collected information, as well as the previous report, only dealt with complaints, which did not provide sufficient information to conclude that networks were disparately inadequate to the point of denying access to care.